 You'll be surprised at how similar it tastes to "real" porridge!

 Milk has a higher amount of lactose (=sugar) than higher fat options such as cream.
 That's why many people on a low carb diet use heavy whipping cream (that's double cream in the UK) in their morning coffee instead.

 And have you heard of Bulletproof coffee?
 Basically, it is coffee mixed with butter (or ghee) and MCT oil (a coconut oil that stays liquid at room temperature).
 It tastes like a creamy latte.

 Butter coffee does not impact your blood sugar levels and is a popular breakfast replacement with people who do intermittent fasting because it is filling.

-Low carb swaps for high carb fruit
+Low carb ideas - fruit

 Berries and melon are the best option when it comes to fruit.
 Raspberries, blackberries and strawberries are especially low in carbs (5-6g net carbs per 100g).
 Blueberries are also a good option, but at 12 grams of carbs per 100g you should enjoy in moderation.